Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/21-form-recognizer.md

     - Your Document Intelligence key.
     - The Model ID generated when you trained the model (you can find this by switching the terminal back to the **cmd** console for the **train-model** folder). **Save** your changes.

-6. In the **test-model** folder, open the code file for your client application (*Program.cs* for C#, *test-model.py* for Python) and review the code it contains, noting the following details:
+6. In the **test-model** folder, open the code file for your client application (*Program.cs* for C#) and review the code it contains, noting the following details:
     - Namespaces from the package you installed are imported
     - The **Main** function retrieves the configuration settings, and uses the key and endpoint to create an authenticated **Client**.
     - The client is then used to extract form fields and values from the **test1.jpg** image.